Qwinn1/forktools/README.md

 # COMMANDS WITH MULTIPLE PARAMETERS/SWITCHES

 - `fork`                   \-  Allows you to issue commands from any directory as if you were cd'd into the fork's -blockchain directory and activated.
-It allows for 3 3-letter abbreviations for the 2nd parameter - 'sum' for 'farm summary', 'wal' for 'wallet show' and 'ver' for 'version'.
+It allows for 16 3-letter abbreviations for the 2nd parameter - 'sum' for 'farm summary', 'wal' for 'wallet show', 'ver' for 'version', and now 13 additional abbreviations for other forktools.
+Run `fork -help` for details.
+Note that `fork` can still only support a specific forkname as the first parameter, it does not support running other forktools for 'all' even if the forktool itself supports running for all forks.
 - `forkstart`              \-  Use this to start up one, or all, of your farmers, harvesters, and timelords.
 By editing config.forkstartall, you can run `forkstart all` to start every farmer and harvester you like sequentially (great for use following a reboot).
 When running for a single fork, use one of the following switches:  `forkstart forkname -fnw` for farmer-no-wallet, `-f` for farmer with wallet, `-h` for harvester and `-t` for timelord.
 Run `forkstart -help` for complete usage details.
 - `forkstop`               \-  Use this to stop all services for one or all forks (great for prepping for a shutdown).
 Run `forkstop -help` for usage details.
 - `forklog`                \-  This single function has now replaced all previous log parsing forktools.
 Running it without switches will just get you a tail of the log.
 You can manipulate log output now any way I could think of if you get creative with the switches, but you're still able to duplicate the quick and simple older versions with a single switch for each.
 Just run `forklog -help` to get a full list of options.
 The first line of forklog output will be the actual bash command that is constructed after all the switches and parameters are interpreted that produces the output that follows.
 - `forkexplore`            \-  100% local address explorer.
 Provides address balances for your target receive address for the selected fork, but has an additional -a switch which allows you to explore any receive address you wish, hot or cold, and all the same date range options that forklog has.
 Does not require sync, just a running farmer and full node.
+Can run in --daily and --monthly summary modes.
 Run `forkexplore -help` for detailed usage instructions.
 - `forkpatch`              \-  Can be run for one fork or 'all' forks.
 Used to apply useful code patches to every fork.
-For now, can only add grayfallstown's multiprocessing_limit patch.
-This phenomenal patch has been known to reduce RAM usage by 30-40% per fork (effects can vary depending on the number of CPU cores, the more cores you have the more improvement you'll see), and forkpatch allows you to apply it to every fork.
+As of version 4.1, supports two patches:   First, patch -multiproc, grayfallstown's phenomenal multiprocessing_limit patch, which has been known to reduce RAM usage by 30-40% per fork (effects can vary depending on the number of CPU cores, the more cores you have the more improvement you'll see), and forkpatch allows you to apply it to every fork.
+Second, patch -logwinningplots will add a line to your debug.logs identifying the specific plot in which each and every proof was found.
+- `forkcerts`              \-  Makes setting up remote harvesters much easier.
+It will export all farmer `ca` folders containing ssl certs into a single folder for easy transfer to and import on remote harvesters for the required `init -c` process.
+Also sets the farmer peer setting in the harvester config.yamls during the import process.

 # DISCORD SERVER